Jumpstart Weight Loss: 21 Small Changes to Help

 - A family dance party in the living room

-To maximize the health benefits of exercising, do it within 64% to 93% of your maximum target heart rate, depending on the intensity of your physical activity.
+To maximize the health benefits of exercising, do it within 64% to 93% of your maximum target heart rate.

 8) Before you eat, think: ‘Am I really hungry?’